-Basic Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary wide Expectations for S r expectations, structures, re ablished for students and st aff.
+Basic Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary wide Expectations for S r expectations, structures, r ablished for students and st aff.
 THE PRINCIPAL: Adheres to rules and procedures required by district administration.
-Establishes school rules and procedures. □ Establishes rules and procedures appropri- ate for all members of the school commu- □ Establishes and clearly articulates high expectations for all students and staff.
-MEMBERS: and SCHOOL STAFF MEMBERS: Adhere to school and district rules and procedures. and SCHOOL STAFF MEMBERS: Establish and enforce high expectations for student classroom behavior.
-Principals regularly update ing Policies and Agree their knowledge of federal ar Ind establish processes to ens nd state laws, and school dist THE PRINCIPAL: Complies with district policies and negotiated agreements.
+Establishes school rules and procedures. and THE PRINCIPAL: Establishes rules and procedures appropriate for all members of the school community .
+Routinely reviews and revises rules and procedures to assure their continued relevance. and THE PRINCIPAL: Establishes and clearly articulates high expectations for all students and staff.
+Demonstrates values, beliefs, and attitudes that inspire students and staff to higher levels of performance. and SCHOOL STAFF MEMBERS: Adhere to school and district rules and procedures. and SCHOOL STAFF MEMBERS: Establish and enforce high expectations for student classroom behavior.
+Principals regularly update ing Policies and Agreen their knowledge of federal ar and establish processes to ens nd state laws, and school dist THE PRINCIPAL: Complies with district policies and negotiated agreements.
 Is familiar with state and federal laws and district and state policies. and THE PRINCIPAL: Inquires about policies/laws prior to making decisions.
 Establishes procedures to protect the confidentiality of staff and student information.
 Studies changes to laws and policies to maintain the school's compliance. and THE PRINCIPAL: Efficiently and effectively manages school or district contractual arrangements.
-Provides meaningful and timely input into the development of district and board policy. and SCHOOL STAFF MEMBERS: Adhere to all school and district policies and procedures. and SCHOOL STAFF MEMBERS: Provide school and/c district administrator input regarding poli- cies and procedures.
-Suggest new or revised policies and procedures to help a sure student success an Orderly and Support chool provides an orderly and support of the second provides and orderly and the procedures to maintain a safe and positive school culture.
-Addresses safety issues immediately and efficiently. hat fosters a climate of safety and SCHOOL STAFF MEMBERS: Demonstrate respectful behavior toward students, parents, stakeholders, and colleagues. respect and well-being. and SCHOOL STAFF MEMBERS: initiate activities designed to: Improve school safet Encourage respect between and among students and col- leagues.
+Provides meaningful and timely input into the development of district and board policy. and SCHOOL STAFF MEMBERS: Adhere to all school and district policies and procedures. and SCHOOL STAFF MEMBERS: Provide school and/o district administrator input regarding poli- cies and procedures.
+Suggest new or revised policies and procedures to help as sure student success.
+Principals ensure that the s g an Orderly and Suppo chool provides an orderly an d supportive environment th - THE PRINCIPAL: □ Understands the importance of establishing a safe, positive, and supportive school environment. sh- bool Establishes rules and procedures to main- tain a safe and posi- tive school culture.
+THE PRINCIPAL: SCHOOL Expects students and diverse interests and attitudes.
+School culture.
+School culture.
+School culture. and SCHOOL STAFF MEMBERS: Demonstrate respect- ful behavior toward students, parents, stakeholders, and col- leagues. and SCHOOL STAFF MEMBERS: initiate activities designed to: Improve school safet: Encourage respect between and among students and col- leagues.